Frequently Asked Questions

 Will I be able to fix my cat's unwanted behavior in just one session?

-This really depends on what we are working with and how much time, effort, and resources you have available to address the behavior problem.
-In most cases, we recommend at least 1 follow-up session.
-It is always a good idea to assume that you will need multiple sessions as cat behavior can be complex.
+It is always a good idea to assume that you will need multiple sessions as cat behavior is complex.
 Some problems may require more or some cats who have particularly complex situations may need some more help.

 How do I know if I need professional help with my cat?